-The purpose of the grant is to support and encourage graduate-level research in the area of instrumentation and measurement.
-The yearly award budget is up to $45,000 USD with a maximum grant of $15,000 USD per winner.
-It also includes complementary I&M student membership starting in September of the grant year and including two subsequent years.
+The purpose of the award is to support and encourage graduate-level research in the area of instrumentation and measurement.
+The yearly award budget is up to $45,000 USD with a maximum award of $15,000 USD per winner.
+It also includes complementary I&M student membership starting in September of the award year and including two subsequent years.
 For more information, download the pdf for the Graduate Fellowship Award.
 Inquiries regarding the Graduate Student Fellowship Award should be directed to the Selection Committee Chair, Ferdinanda Ponci.

 You are here

 Up to $15,000 per award winner, certificate, and complimentary Instrumentation and Measurement (I&M) Student Membership, starting in September of the Award year and including 2 subsequent years.

 The funding is made available from the IEEE I&M Society.